 Langstroth hives have certain disadvantages that may warrant an alternative choice by beginning beekeepers.

-- Langstroth boxes full of bees and honey can weigh between 50 and 90 pounds which may be undesirable to anyone lacking physical strength to handle them.
+- Langstroth boxes full of bees and honey can weigh between 50 and 90 pounds, which may be undesirable to anyone lacking the physical strength to handle them.

 - Langstroth beekeepers need storage space for equipment not in use (such as during winter), making them potentially unsuitable for those with limited space.

 In this article, we will explain the Langstroth hive in detail.
-We also discuss why you might prefer another a Warrè hive or some type of horizontal hive when you start beekeeping.
+We also discuss why you might prefer a Warrè hive or some type of horizontal hive when you start beekeeping.

 What Is A Langstroth Hive?

 Langstroth hives consist of rectangular boxes of identical length and width.
 This permits vertical stacking.
-Frames set inside the hive provide a location for comb building.
+Frames set inside the hive provide a location for wax comb building.